-From what I learned from reading and experimenting, the right way to grill is what works for you, and the only way to get really good at grilling is practice.
-I sometimes ask my wife when out for dinner, "How come when I grill fish it isn't perfect like this?"
+From reading and experimenting, I learned that the right way to grill is what works for you, and the only way to get really good at grilling is to practice.
+I sometimes ask my wife when out for dinner, "How come when I grill fish, it isn't perfect like this?"

-The answer is I may grill a piece of fish once every two weeks and professional chefs grill a lot of fish everyday.
-I guarantee if you grilled as much fish as one of these pros, your fish would be perfect too.
+The answer is I may grill a piece of fish once every two weeks, and professional chefs grill a lot of fish daily.
+So I guarantee if you grilled as much fish as one of these pros, your fish would be perfect too.

-I could do a whole article (and maybe someday I will) on the different cuts of beef which are best for grilling steak.
-You could write a book about how to use various rubs and marinades to enhance flavors.
+I could do a whole article (and maybe someday I will) on the different cuts of beef that are best for grilling steak.
+Then, you could write a book about how to use various rubs and marinades to enhance flavors.